Breeanajohnson108/I.AM.ME/README.md

 # I.AM.ME

 ## Project Description
+This is a Ruby on Rails app using React to build the front end.
 I.AM.ME is positive affrimation app that will be there for your everyday personal needs, either you are having good day or bad.
 We will be here every step of the way.
 <br>

 ## Overview